Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 - The encoders "read" the angular velocity of each wheel in terms of tics read per degree dfdfererer

 > [!Note]
-> The instructions given here are for a Linux OS.
+> The instructions given here are for a Linux OS.<br>
+> Package is for ROS2 - Jazzy <br>
-> They assume ROS2 already installed and sourced in the terminals.
+> They assume ROS2 already installed and sourced in the terminals.<br>

 #Communicates to what Explain the ros way of communicating or just the data processing aspect, I think only the logical part #IDEA
 #And maybe give instrutions to how to see ros communication nodes relationships. #IDEA